Japanese war crimes: Events of the 1920s and 1930s

-Propaganda depictions of the Japanese military as superior and of others such as the Chinese or Koreans as cowards, pigs, rats, or mice occurred in the use of woodcuts produced for wide consumption which were intended to provide a cruel amusement.
-The Myrdal-Kessle woodcut cartoon collection donated to the Museum of Far Eastern Antiquities, Stockholm, Sweden, was the subject of a catalogued exhibition in 2011 and includes examples of this type of material from the Meiji period.
+During that period, propaganda which portrayed the Japanese as superior and brave, while also portraying members of other races as inferior (such as by depicting them as cowards, pigs, rats, or mice) was disseminated in woodcuts which were produced for widespread consumption.
+The Myrdal-Kessle woodcut cartoon collection, which was donated to the Museum of Far Eastern Antiquities in Stockholm, Sweden, was the subject of a catalogued exhibition in 2011 and includes examples of this type of material which were produced from as early as the Meiji period.